nurulazam-dev/create-react-app-with-vite/README.md

-## How to create a frontend part for the MERN App:
+## How to create a frontend part for the MERN App
 ### Step-1

 Open the main root folder and manually create a "frontend or client" folder. open the folder using the terminal or git_bush. </b>